 So, if the digital transformation has huge potential, and there’s a lack of skilled employees with digital expertise, one can easily point out the answers to the question of why your business needs digital training.

 Many overlook this question when talking about that digital knowledge gap.
 What exactly are those digital skills?
 Does it refer to digital marketing, coding, or mastering Microsoft Office programs?
 Which level of skills are these businesses looking for?

-The American Library Association Digital literacy is “the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.”
+The answer is digital literacy.
+In other words, the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.

 Which Jobs Need Digital Training?